cosmos/cosmos/VALIDATORS_FAQ.md

 * Validator's name
 * Validator's website (Optional)
 * Validator's description (Optional)
-* Initial commission rate: The commission rate of fees charged to any delegators
+* Initial commission rate: The commission rate on fees charged to any delegators
 * Maximum commission: The maximum commission rate which this validator candidate can charge
 * Commission change rate: The maximum daily increase of the validator candidate commission
 * Minimum self-bond amount: Minimum amount of Atoms the validator candidate need to have bonded at all time.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will unbond.
 * Initial self-bond amount: Initial amount Atoms the validator candidate wants to self-bond

 Once a PubKey has declared candidacy, Atom holders can delegate atoms to it, effectively adding stake to this pool.
-The total stake of an address is the combination of Atoms bonded by users (called delegators) and Atoms self-bonded by the entity which designated itself.
+The total stake of an address is the combination of Atoms bonded by delegators and Atoms self-bonded by the entity which designated itself.

 Out of all the candidates that signaled themselves, the 100 with the most stake are the ones who are designated as validators.
 If a validator’s total stake falls below the top 100 then that validator loses its validator privileges.
 Over time, the maximum number of validators will increase, according to a predefined schedule: